 Historical Practice: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of historical practice, including statutes enacted by Congress, actions of the executive branch, and actions by state governments.
 Thus, if Congress has enacted many statutes delegated legislative power to independent regulatory agencies over a long period of time, that would constitute a strong argument for the constitutionality of that practice and against a strong version of the nondelegation doctrine.

-Constitutional Values: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of values that are imminent in constitutional practice, paradigmatically values that express the goals, functions, and justifications for the provisions of the constitutional text.
-Thus, equality is a constitutional value because it represents the goal of the Equal Protection Clause, and liberty is a constitutional value because protection of Due Process Clause.
+Constitutional Values: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of values that are immanent in constitutional practice, paradigmatically values that express the goals, functions, and justifications for the provisions of the constitutional text.
+Thus, equality is a constitutional value because it represents the goal of the Equal Protection Clause, and liberty is a constitutional value because it represents the goal of the Due Process Clause.

-Institutional Capacities: Constitutional arguments if the justify constitutional doctrines and decisions on the basis of the functional capacities of constitutional institutions.
+Institutional Capacities: Constitutional arguments are legitimate if they justify constitutional doctrines and decisions on the basis of the functional capacities of constitutional institutions.
 For example, it could be argued that Congress is the constitutional institution that is best situated to determine whether a given policy question should be resolved by Congress itself, by a regulatory agency, or by the Courts.
-If this is the case, this argument supports the conclusion that the a delegation of regulatory authority to an agency is constitutional.
+If this is the case, this argument supports the conclusion that a delegation of regulatory authority to an agency is constitutional.

 The Relationships between the Modalities

-Conceptually, we can imagine several versions of constitutional pluralism, each with each own account of the relationship between the modalities.
+Conceptually, we can imagine several versions of constitutional pluralism, each with its own account of the relationship between the modalities.
 Here are some of the possibilities:

 Constitutional Pluralism and Underdeterminacy